 If you answered yes to these questions, you might be able to return to work before fully recovering.
 However, you should consult your physician before doing so.

-If your injury necessitates continuous therapy, you can continue to receive it while filing a workers’ compensation claim.
+If your injury necessitates continuous therapy, you can continue to receive it while claiming workers’ comp claim.

 Workers’ compensation benefits may be available if you are injured at work.
 These benefits may assist you in covering the costs of your medical treatment and lost wages while you recover.
 However, if your injury necessitates ongoing therapy, you may be concerned about how you will continue to get those therapies while collecting workers’ compensation payments.